fionafibration/SniperPOV/README.md

 # SniperPOV

 By default, in a POV demo, TF2 makes the local sniper invisible when you scope in.
-This project fixes that.
+This is a small loader that fixes that.
 Meant to be used alongside HLAE.

 Usage: